Key stage 2 English and mathematics tests: how to become a marker

-Find out how to become a marker for the key stage 2 English or mathematics tests or science sampling tests.
+Guidance about how to become a marker for the key stage 2 (KS2) English and mathematics tests.

 Criteria for becoming a marker